yugr/uInit/README.md

 You can now use `chrt -f 1 taskset 0xff00 ...` to run benchmarks on reserved cores (`chrt -r` also works, `chrt -b` does not).

+When selecting cores to reserve, use `lstopo` to check that reserved cores do not share L2/L3 with unreserved ones.

 WARNING: if benchmark runs more threads than isolated cores (which e.g. happens with Rust benchmarks which rely on `std::thread::available_parallelism`)